The right choice of paving determines how your house, terrace and garden will look

 4. Colours: keep a simple palette

-Natural blends → elegantly mask everyday use.
+Natural melanges → elegantly mask everyday traffic.

 5. Laying pattern: the cheapest design trick